latex3/tagging-project/index.md

 #### Status of Contributed LaTeX Classes and Packages

-The [Tagging Status](tagging-status/) pages document the current status of over 1800 Contributed packages.
+The [Tagging Status](tagging-status/) pages document the current status of over 1800 contributed packages.
 This status with respect to tagging is maintained with the help of a test suite run automatically in the CI system associated with this site.